 - Check in & Check Out Key Exchange

-- Parking requirements
+- Parking Fees

 During your Stay

 - Ask a local.
-Local people are a good source of tips.
+Locals are a fantastic source of recommendations.

 Use Your Experience